Controlling unfolding in type theory

 \subsection{The language of synthetic Tait computability}

-As $\ObjTop$ and $\MetaTop$ are both subtopoi of $\GlTop$, they are reflected in the internal language of $\Sh{\GlTop}$ by means of a pair of complementary lex idempotent monads ($\Open$,$\Closed$).
+As $\ObjTop$ and $\MetaTop$ are both subtopoi of $\GlTop$, their reflections (Section~\ref{sec:normalization:reflection:external}) can be expressed in the internal language of $\Sh{\GlTop}$ by means of a pair of complementary lex idempotent monads ($\Open$,$\Closed$).
 The internal language of $\Sh{\ObjTop}$ is presented by the $\Open$-modal or \emph{object-space} types and $\Sh{\MetaTop}$ is presented by $\Closed$-modal or \emph{meta-space} types.
 Because they form an open/closed partition, these modal subuniverses admit a particularly simple formulation: